-Exams will normally occur during the spring term, no later than 2 weeks prior to the end of the semester.
+Exams will occur no later than 2 weeks prior to the end of the fall or spring semester.
 The identity of the examining committee and the anticipated week of the exam will be provided to the student by the GSC about one semester before the exam, or as soon after the student requests the committee to be formed.
 As soon as possible thereafter, the student should meet or communicate with the Chair and individual members of the committee to clarify: